 Porcupine Mountains Wilderness State Park

 Want a true wilderness adventure in the U.S.?
 One with unrivaled vistas of Lake Superior’s stunning shores, roaring waterfalls, miles of rivers and streams, 35,000 acres of untamed old-growth forests and 90 miles of hiking/backpacking trails?
-You don’t have to travel to the wilds of Colorado, Utah or Alaska to immerse in nature.
-Come to the rugged Porcupine Mountains Wilderness State Park in the western reaches of Michigan’s Upper Peninsula.
+You don’t have to travel to the wilds of Colorado, Utah or Alaska for it.
+Come to the rugged Porcupine Mountains Wilderness State Park — explore the Midwest’s last great wilderness.

 Hikers and anglers (catch-and-release only) can reach the shores of Lake of the Clouds by the Big Carp River Trail or Escarpment Trail.

-To reach this vantage point, you take an 800-foot chair lift ride, then an 18-story elevator ride to the viewing platform.
-There you can gaze out at 2,500 square miles of spellbinding lush forests (yes, it’s a top fall color tour destination) and the glistening waters of Lake Superior.
+To reach this vantage point, take an 800-foot chair lift ride, then an 18-story elevator ride to the viewing platform.
+From there, you can gaze out at 2,500 square miles of spellbinding lush forests (yes, it’s a top fall color tour destination) and the glistening waters of Lake Superior.
 The hardiest adventurers can climb an additional eight stories to the ski jump’s starting gate for a jaw-dropping view.
-On a clear day, you can see parts of three states: Michigan, Wisconsin and Minnesota.
+On a clear day, you can see parts of Michigan, Wisconsin and Minnesota.

 In addition to viewing the scenery from the ski jump, experienced mountain bikers will love riding the surrounding trails’ thrilling descents.
 There are also trails for beginners, too.

-Summit Peak Observation Tower, accessible from South Boundary Rd., is the highest vantage point in the Porcupine Mountains Wilderness State Park.
-At nearly 2,000 feet above sea level, its climbable 50-foot tower is reachable after a short hike.
-If it’s a clear day, you can see Lake Superior, the Apostle Islands and Isle Royale.
+Summit Peak Observation Tower, accessible from South Boundary Road, is the highest vantage point in the Porcupine Mountains Wilderness State Park.
+At nearly 2,000 feet above sea level, its climbable 50-foot tower is reached after a short hike.
+If it’s a clear day, you can see Lake Superior, Wisconsin’s Apostle Islands and Isle Royale.
 Open late spring to mid-October, this is a definite destination to add to your fall color itinerary.